-Videos are on every digital space – from websites, apps, and even social media.
+Videos are in every digital space – from websites, apps, and even social media.
 They give life to websites and are great when it comes to boosting user engagement.
 Adding videos to your website is a powerful way of showing your visitors what the site is all about, not just telling them.
 Videos are attractive, people watch them and get hooked.

 As such, businesses are increasingly looking for ways to integrate them into their websites.
-WordPress multipurpose themes make it extremely easy for designers to embed videos from sites such as Facebook, Vimeo, YouTube.
+WordPress multipurpose themes make it extremely easy for designers to embed videos from sites such as Facebook, Vimeo, and YouTube.
 But it’s not always easy to incorporate videos in a way that matches your WordPress theme.

 Below are some great tips on how to properly incorporate videos on your WordPress site.